 Finances and financial planning are not all about the numbers.
 Not even close!

-Money is such an emotional topic for people.
+I don’t know that financial experts talk about this enough, but money is such an emotional topic for people.
 And when you introduce more than one person to the equation of trying to figure out how to use a limited resource?
-Well, that's a situation ripe for arguments.
+Well, that’s a situation ripe for arguments.

 That’s why you’ll need to answer questions during your date night (and in prep to it) that go well beyond actual numbers.